jaheikki/scompany-test1/README.md

 Hint2: With VM option: -Denv=<env> you can specify which env property file is used to read settings e.g. mvn clean install -Dcucumber.options="--tags @numbers" -Denv=local #local is also the default

-Recommend editing this project in latest IntelliJIdea IDE with Cucumber java plugin.
+Recommend editing this project in latest IntelliJ IDEA IDE with Cucumber java plugin.
 If not, you can find relevant files from following directories:
 1. BDD/Gherkin style test case description: src/test/resources/acceptancetests/number-handling.feature

 ```